jon-jacky/Piety/browser/README.md

 but unmatched tags will usually result in scrambled rendering.

 Here is how each tag is rendered:

+- **title** - The title appears on the first line of the raw *.html* page and on the rendered *.htxt* page.

+    The first twleve characters of the title are the basename of the web page *.html* and *.htxt* buffers (except some special characters are replaced by hyphens).

 - **h1 h2 h3 h4** - Header text appears on a line by itself,
     preceded and followed by empty lines.